Kong/docs.konghq.com/app/konnect/runtime-manager/runtime-instances/renew-certificates.md

 Renew your certificates to prevent any interruption in communication between
 {{site.konnect_saas}} and any configured runtimes, or data planes.
-If a certificate expires and is not replaced
+If a The following happens if a certificate expires and isn't replaced:
 * The runtime instance stops receiving configuration updates from the control plane.
 * The runtime instance stops sending [analytics](/konnect/analytics/) and usage data